crazystorm720/bounded_chaos/phinet.md

 Meta-CUE is exactly the kind of “**the system rejects people instead of patches**” inversion that would make Linus both smirk and squirm.

+Golden ratio
+Types guard the gates, not the king
+Patches must compute

 ---

 ### 1. Torvalds’ Law, Upside-Down